virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 ## WeightedStrings

 - long -> WeightedStrings(String: valuesAndWeights) -> String
-- long -> WeightedStrings(String: valueColumn, String: weightColumn, String[]...: filenames) -> String
+- long -> WeightedStrings(String: valueColumn, String: weightColumn, String... filenames) -> String
   - *notes:* Create a sampler of strings from the given CSV file.
 The CSV file must have plain CSV headers as its first line.